 The GP5000s are the main challenger to my current favourite tyre, the Vittoria Corsa G+, and catching up fast (I have loads more miles under my belt on the Vittorias, which swings the balance in their favour).

-Climbing is usually the downfall of a full-on aero bike, when it comes to weight, but early impressions are good here and stiffness through the bottom bracket is impressive on the Reacto.
+Climbing performance is usually the downfall of a full-on aero bike, but the Reacto impressed, helped by its stiffness through the bottom bracket.
 At 7.9kg it’s not the lightest out there, but that is for a XL aero bike with mid-section wheels.

 And yes, I know £9,000 is clearly a lot of money for the Reacto Team-E, but not many of Merida’s rivals can offer the same equipment levels for the same amount.
 On Specialized’s new Tarmac, for instance, you’re looking at £10,500 for an equivalent spec.